AleCamplani/Cosmic_Lab/README.md

 # Scripts
-contains example python scripts for analsing the timestamped data from the Arduino.
+contains example python scripts for analysing the timestamped data from the Arduino.
 They all assume that the format is as in the Arduino-examples.

 # Arduino
 Contains example arduino programs to run an aquisition of time stamped data.